 Cannabis can have different effects on the mind.
 Often, cannabis will cause you to feel “high”, have a sense of well-being, and relaxation.
 However, cannabis may also cause negative and unpleasant effects including fatigue, confusion, anxiety, fear or panic.
 Short-term risks of cannabis use are effects on memory and making it harder to learn things, and effects on attention and psychomotor function.
-Long-term risks of cannabis use include permanent harm to mental functioning, risks of depression and anxiety disorders.
+Long-term risks of cannabis consumption include permanent harm to mental functioning and risks of depression and anxiety disorders.
 Smoking cannabis, especially with tobacco, harms your lungs and respiratory system.

-Studies have consistently found that the earlier cannabis use begins and the more frequently and longer it is used, the greater the risk of potential developmental harms, some of which may be long-lasting or permanent.
+Studies have consistently found that the earlier cannabis consumption begins and the more frequently and longer it is used, the greater the risk of potential developmental harms, some of which may be long-lasting or permanent.

 Combining cannabis with alcohol or other drugs greatly increases your risk.

-Every time cannabis is used it can:
+Every time cannabis is consumed it can:

-Using cannabis regularly (daily or almost daily) and over a long time (several months or years) can:
+Consuming cannabis regularly (daily or almost daily) and over a long time (several months or years) can: